spectrocloud/librarium/docs/docs-content/getting-started/vmware/scale-secure-cluster.md

 the repave behavior and configuration.

 Click on the **Nodes** tab.
 You can follow along with the node upgrades on this screen.
 Palette replaces the nodes configured with the old Kubernetes version with newly upgraded ones.
-This may lead to some application level outages, as Kubernetes swaps the workloads to the upgraded nodes.
+This may affect the performance of your application, as Kubernetes swaps the workloads to the upgraded nodes.

 ![Node repaves in progress](/getting-started/vmware/getting-started_scale-secure-cluster_node-repaves.webp)